(Pilonidal Sinus; Pilonidal Abscess)

 DefinitionA pilonidal cyst is a fluid-filled developmental defect at the base of the spine.The terms cyst, sinus, and abscess refer to different stages of the disease process.

 - Abscess—pocket of pus

-- Painful swelling over your sacrum (just above your tailbone)
+- Painful swelling over your sacrum, which is the area just above your tailbone

 - A foul smell or pus draining from that area